swiss-territorial-data-lab/proj-qalidar/README.md

 - Implement a new field in the clustered detection with the proportion of each criticality number (for ex. : #9:25%, #10:25%, #12:50%)
 - Maybe do a script that downloads one tile from swisstopo, one from Neuchatel and place them in proper folder, so as to have an example of data to run the change detection methodology
 - Maybe find a 'clearer' way of defining the kdtree and DBSCAN search radius for neighbourhood in the yaml fil (in the current implementation you have to put a value like 1.42 or else, we could do a dictionnary with 6 (neighbours) => 1*vox_dimension, 18 => 2**(1/2)*vox_dimension, 26 => 3**(1/2)*vox_dimension.. however this would imply that you cannot search for neighbours further than that -which you can in reality-, so I don't really know what is best...).
-- Possibly use https://pypi.org/project/connected-components-3d/ instead of DBSCAN for filtering the isolated voxels

 -------